cschavarro/docs/introduction.md

 Laravel is accessible, yet powerful, providing powerful tools needed for large, robust applications.
 A superb inversion of control container, expressive migration system, and tightly integrated unit testing support give you the tools you need to build any application with which you are tasked.

 <a name="additional-resources"></a>
-## Additional Resources
+## Recursos adicionales

 One of the best ways to learn Laravel is to read through the entirety of its documentation.
 This guide details all aspects of the framework and how to apply them to your application.

-In addition to this guide, you may wish to check out some [Laravel books](http://wiki.laravel.io/Books).
+In addition to this guide, you may wish to check out some [libros de Laravel](http://wiki.laravel.io/Books).
 These community written books serve as a good supplemental resource for learning about the framework:

 - [Code Bright](https://leanpub.com/codebright) by Dayle Rees
 - [Laravel Testing Decoded](https://leanpub.com/laravel-testing-decoded) by Jeffrey Way